eco-infra/ecoinfra/README.md

 - `--token` - Your unique API key.
 - `--project-name` - A unique name for your project.
-- `--plan-file` - Path to the Terraform plan JSON file.
+- `-fill` - Path to the Terraform plan JSON file.

 ### Optional Parameters